 ***END OF EXTREME NEWS***

-Although he started it third and finished it second, this was Dan Rhodes’ first book to be published.
+Anthropology was Dan Rhodes’ first book to be published.
 It was written between October 1997 and November 1998, while he was working on Cherry Gardens Farm in Kent/Sussex border country.
-Rhodes would write the stories in his head while tying in rows of raspberries or picking gooseberries, often in the driving rain.
+He would write the stories in his head while tying in rows of raspberries or picking gooseberries, often in the driving rain.
 Sometimes they would let him drive the tractor.

 Anthropology is soon to be a Major Motion Picture (or, more likely, not).
 Click here to see the story so far…

 In 2010, ten years after first appearing, it finally reached its natural home – a pocket-size edition at a pocket money price.

 Here are some things people have said about it over the years:

 Anthropology is very funny and very sharp.
 The Times

 A book you’ll want to hurl from rooftops at passers-by to spread the word.
 Uncut